TerminalHandle

 Source

-Create a new terminal with the specified command.
+Create a new terminal with the specified command and default scrollback size (1000 lines).

 §Example